 To start this Grammarly review, let’s understand the facts and history of the website, its tool and everything you need to know about it.

-Before considering a purchase, it’s best to figure out if the program will function with your existing Internet setup.
+What is Grammarly and how does it work?
+Before considering a purchase, it’s best to figure out if the instant grammar checker program will function with your existing Internet setup.
 The site will work in a browser much like Google Docs or can be used as a Microsoft Word extension.
 Even if a writer doesn’t have access to the Internet or a word processor, they can use Grammarly as a word processor itself.

-The especially mobile writer who does not always works with the same equipment could save money on hardware by using Grammarly instead of overpaying for a certain browser or word processor.
+The especially mobile writer who does not always work with the same equipment could save money on hardware by using Grammarly instead of overpaying for a certain browser or word processor.

 There are over 250 possible errors in all.
 It’s more than just a spell checker- it’s like having your own personal study aid in every possible writing setting.